 Frequent cleaning and polishing is important to ensure the life of your Honda.
 A clean vehicle makes it easier to spot potential problems.
 In particular, seawater and salts used to prevent ice on roads promote the formation of corrosion.
-Always wash your vehicle thoroughly after riding on coastal or treated roads.
+Also, mud and dust may accelerate front fork wear and cause oil leaks.
+Always wash your vehicle thoroughly after riding on coastal, treated roads, muddy or dusty roads.